 Arianna S., Freesia R., Joab S., and Mikaela R., all minors, by and through their next friend Robert H. Weber, Robert Allen G., and Randall Garside v.
 The Commonwealth of Massachusetts and the Trial Courts of the Commonwealth of Massachusetts (Mass.
 Supreme Judicial Court).
-On a pro bono basis, acted as lead counsel representing before the SJC the class of individuals entitled to court-appointed counsel, alleging that the Commonwealth has failed in its constitutional obligation to provide effective assistance of counsel.
+On a pro bono basis, acted as lead counsel representing before the Supreme Judicial Court the class of individuals entitled to court-appointed counsel, alleging that the Commonwealth failed in its constitutional obligation to provide effective assistance of counsel.
 That lawsuit, along with other parties' efforts, resulted in legislation passed in 2005 that substantially revamped the state's indigent defense system.

 - Cornell Law School, J.D.

 - Big Sister Association of Greater Boston, Board of Directors

 - American Intellectual Property Law Association

 - Boston Bar Association - Intellectual Property Section

 - Intellectual Property Organization, Patent (US) Law Committee

 - The Best Lawyers in America guide, Litigation - Patent, 2016-2024; Litigation - Intellectual Property, 2018-2024

 - Leading Litigators in America, Lawdragon 500, 2022, 2024

 - IAM Patent 1000, the World's Leading Patent Professionals - Litigation, International Asset Management magazine, 2014-2023